I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 - [-] Cancelled

-4. Tomorrow's Tasks - Plans created
+4. Tomorrow's Tasks - Plans that were created

 5. Other important content or achievements

-### Step 3: Fact-Based Aggregation and Analysis (KPT Structure)
+### Step 3: Fact-based Aggregation and Analysis (KPT Structure)

 Organize extracted information based on facts